 - Cool cornbread completely then crumble into 1-inch cubes.

-- Preheat oven to 425°F. Lightly oil or butter an 8×8-inch casserole dish or two pyrex round casserole dishes.
+- Preheat oven to 425°F. Lightly oil or butter an 8×8-inch baking dish or casserole dish or two pyrex round casserole dishes.

 - Heat oil in skillet over medium high heat.
 Cook sausage until deep golden brown in color.
 Remove meat.